 - Leave your thoughts

-As a webmaster, it’s your job to satisfy internet users’ obsession with photos and pretty visuals, while also serving your website at lightning-fast speed.
+As a webmaster, it’s your job to satisfy internet users’ obsession with photos and pretty visuals, while also serving your website at lightning speed.
 But aren’t these two goals, well, sort of incompatible?
 After all, adding a ton of photos to your pages is bound to make things slower — using large, quality images means sacrificing load time, right?